manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		## Need further explanation ??

-		By default, a windows installation places the plugins in this location -
+		By default, a windows installation places the plug-ins in this location -
 		 - `C:\Program Files\Notepad++\plugins`

 		If the zip file has associated files, then install them to appropriate locations.
-For `ComparePlugin`, place the *`sqlite3.dll`* and *`git2.dll`* files into the sub folder not the parent `ComparePlugin` folder -
+For `ComparePlugin`, place the *`sqlite3.dll`* and *`git2.dll`* files into the subfolder not the parent `ComparePlugin` folder -
 		 - `C:\Program Files\Notepad++\plugins\ComparePlugin\ComparePlugin\`

 		For example,